Rhinoplasty Washington DC

 Contact Our Office Today!

-If you have further questions regarding Rhinoplasty, please call or contact our office today to schedule your initial consultation.
+If you have further questions regarding rhinoplasty, please call or contact our office today to schedule your initial consultation with Dr. Somenek.

 What is open structure rhinoplasty?Open structure rhinoplasty has advantages of direct visibility, control, precision and access to the structures of the nose.
 Open rhinoplasty typically involves a small incision at the base of the nose between the two nostrils at the columella (the area of your nose between your nostrils).
 The columellar incision hides very nicely in the shadow of the undersurface of the nose and heals very well, making it imperceptible to others.